Bedrock-OSS/bedrock-wiki/docs/items/throwable.md

 ### The Entity

 The entity will be the actual thrown item, and it will behave like a projectile.
+Make sure to add snowball runtime identifier to make your projectile to actually be shoot, not spawned.
+You can also experiment with other projectile runtime id's.

 <CodeHeader>BP/entities/throwable_item_entity.se.json</CodeHeader>

 ```json
 {
 	"format_version": "1.16.0",